goldenstein64/Copy/docs/usage-guide/classes.md

-# Creating classes with Copy
+# Creating classes With Copy

 This page lists some examples of some alternative organizations you can create using `Copy`.